The Houston School District has added more Chromebooks to its inventory.

-Houston School District, Texas has acquired a huge amount of additional Chromebooks- a whopping 180 units.
+The Houston School District in good ol’ Texas has acquired a huge amount of additional units- a whopping 180 laptops.

 The results of the fundraiser were impressive.
 A total of $13,140 was raised.
-Dr. Allen Moss, the superintendent, has used the money for the purchase of more Chromebooks.
+Dr. Allen Moss, the superintendent, has used the money for the purchase of more laptops.

 Businesses and individuals all contributed to making this happen.
 The program has raised money to provide this amazing technology to students to encourage and improve learning.
 Students who don’t have Internet access can still use Chromebooks, as they have offline modes and apps available for students to work on homework or classwork, and then submit their work after they get a WiFi connection.

 Three new members were added to the staff recently, and more people means more support for the students.

 These laptops have been used in classrooms all over the nation.
 Students seem to respond well to them (video via Standard Middle School):

 Chromebooks for schools, classrooms, kids, and students is a bright idea

 A school switching to Chromebooks from Windows or Mac is one thing.
 Staying with them and buying more is another thing.

 This just goes to show how you don’t expensive systems for learning.
 They make an excellent choice as they’re cheap and easy to use for students.
 This is why Chromebooks are currently dominating the educational market more than the consumer market.
 As more and more schools join the league, Chromebooks are becoming more than just a “netbook.”

 Especially with the Android app update, Chromebooks will be able to do more than ever.
 This just adds tons of potential.
 These laptops have seriously come a long way from a bulky laptop with a limited function to an omni-laptop that can do a little bit of everything.